-These volcanic islands have never been connected to the mainland throughout history.
-Still, animals and plants have been able to migrate here in different ways.
-By adapting to local conditions, they evolved differently from their continental ancestors.
+Throughout history, these volcanic islands have never been connected to the mainland.
+Yet animals and plants have been able to migrate here in different ways.
+Adapting to local conditions, they evolved differently from their continental ancestors.

-Many animals and plants on Galapagos are therefore unique: one quarter of the beach fish, half of the flora and almost all reptiles are found nowhere else in the world.
-In many cases there are also different animal and plant species on the different islands.
+Thus, many animals and plants on Galapagos are unique: one-fourth of the beach fish, half of the flora and almost all of the reptiles are found nowhere else in the world.
+In many cases, there are also different animal and plant species on the different islands.

-Because no large mammals ever landed, the reptiles were dominant.
-The islands were uninhabited until 1535: the animals still have very little instinctual fear of humans today.
+Because large mammals never came ashore, the reptiles were dominant.
+The islands were uninhabited until 1535: the animals still have very little instinctive fear of humans today.

-In order to safeguard this situation for the future, numerous rules apply on the Galapagos Islands: the number of tourists is limited, the number of boats (from 8 to 100 passengers) that can visit the islands is limited to 83 and the visit to the islands is only possible with recognized local guides and according to certain procedures.
+To preserve this state for the future, there are numerous rules in place in the Galapagos Islands: the number of tourists is limited, the number of boats (from 8 to 100 passengers) that can call at the islands is limited to 83, and visiting the islands can only be done with licensed local guides and according to certain procedures.